kojix2/ruby-htslib/README.md

 export HTSLIBDIR="/your/path/to/htslib" # libhts.so
 ```

-ruby-htslib also works on Windows; if you are using RubyInstaller, htslib will be prepared automatically.
+ruby-htslib also works on Windows; if you use RubyInstaller, htslib will be prepared automatically.

 ## Overview